Design comparison

 But defining your rems at the start of your CSS is totally find IMO.

-Marked as helpful1@elaineleungPosted about 2 years ago@DavidMorgade Thank you David for the correction and clarification, especially in being able to pick out what I wanted to highlight.
+Marked as helpful1@elaineleungPosted over 2 years ago@DavidMorgade Thank you David for the correction and clarification, especially in being able to pick out what I wanted to highlight.
 I've just been too used to seeing people write odd things in their CSS especially with percentages, and I thought this was one of those instances and forgot about setting the base font-size in the html selector.

 In this case, thank you also to @Oba for the lesson on